oils-for-unix/oils/mycpp/README.md

 Running `mycpp` is best done on a Debian / Ubuntu-ish machine.
-Follow the instructions at <https://github.com/oilshell/oil/wiki/Contributing> to create the "dev build" first, which is DISTINCT from `oil-native`.
+Follow the instructions at <https://github.com/oilshell/oil/wiki/Contributing> to create the "dev build" first, which is DISTINCT from the C++ build.
 Make sure you can
 run:

     oil$ build/py.sh all